Boro'line Maidstone: Liveries

 The fiesta blue Maidstone Corporation bus livery persisted into the Maidstone Borough Council era, with buses receiving The Maidstone Borough Council fleetnames.

 In 1979 to commemorate the 75th anniversary of Maidstone municipal transport, the ochre colour scheme previously used by Maidstone Corporation was painted onto a single decker, which later became the standard livery into the era of single deck Maidstone Area Bus Services operation.
-Notably, most M&D vehicles did not acquire the MABS logo, due to the probability of the operating from depots other than Maidstone.
+Notably, most Maidstone & District vehicles did not acquire the MABS logo, due to the probability of the operating from depots other than Maidstone.

 Some Leyland Leopard coaches acquired from Nottingham were kept in their original 'Lilac Leopard' livery.

 Boro'line was launched with a bold new livery, designed by Best Impressions, who would later go on to design the last independent Maidstone & District livery.
 The livery consisted of a blue lower and yellow upper base, with white Boro'line logo, red Maidstone strapline and line, with a silver skirt.
 From 1976 until well after the launch of Boro'line, vehicles in Maidstone could be seen in a variety of liveries, with some retaining either old Maidstone liveries, or the liveries in which they arrived in.
-Some ochre vehicles only received a yellow front and Boro'line logos, or blue and yellow base with piecemeal detail application.
+Some older vehicles only received a yellow front and Boro'line logos, or blue and yellow base with piecemeal detail application.
 The use in service of many hired or demonstration vehicles caused many other liveries or white buses with Boro'line logos to be used in service.

 Boro'line operated the newly extended and increased Maidstone Borough Council Park & Ride system, which had grown from a seasonal and Saturday operation in the mid-1980s.
 Thus some Bedfords, MCW Metroriders and DAF SB220s were painted into the Borough's yellow and green Park and Ride livery.